seeeeeeven7/informatics-kb/README.md

-# informatics-kd
+# informatics-kb
-A knowledge database focus on specific domain - Informatics
+A knowledge-base focus on specific domain - Informatics